zdravkov/kendo-docs/api/web/treeview.md

 ### checkboxes.template `String|Function`

 Template for the checkbox rendering.
-Allows setting of checkbox name or adding additional hidden inputs that will be posted alongside the checkboxes.
+Used to set the  checkbox name attribute, or to add hidden inputs that will be posted along the checkboxes.

 #### Example